LBJANU/ClubAssist/README.md

 # ClubAssist - University of Michigan Club Interview Assistant

 ClubAssist is a Django-based web application that helps students prepare for club interviews at the University of Michigan using AI assistance.
+This is probably going to be the greatest thing you ever see

 ## Features
 - AI-powered interview preparation